ras52/bootstrap/README.txt

 BOOTSTRAP EXPERIMENT

 In this experiment I aim to develop from the ground up a working compiler, assembler, linker and library, for a C-like language.
-We start with a minimal program capable of generating itself from its source and gradually develop higher level tools and abstractions, as follows.
+I start with a minimal program capable of generating itself from its source and gradually develop higher level tools and abstractions, as follows.

 This programs produced in this project are 32-bit ELF executables which run on a Linux kernel running on an Intel x86 processor.
 They run fine